The 14 September is celebrated in Christian calendars as a feast day, and specifically as a feast of the Cross.

 One of these buildings, the White Hart Inn, claims to be the oldest surviving public house in the city, with parts of the building dating back to the sixteenth century, and the building has hosted its share of famous (and infamous) visitors, including Robert Burns.

-Book an Up-Close and Personal private tour of the city with me and explore the Grassmarket area in more detail!
+Book a private tour of the city with me and explore the Grassmarket area in more detail!

 Enjoy the blog but can't take a tour?